Overall, Discord is a pretty reliable application, loved by gamers and subcultures around the world for its community-building tools.

 Method #2 – Firewall & Antivirus

-With the ever-present threat of viruses, trojans, and malware, anti-virus software tend towards being unapologetically careful, refusing all but the most secure and commonly used programs and connections.
+With the ever-present threat of viruses, trojans, and malware, anti-virus software tends to be unapologetically careful, refusing all but the most secure and commonly used programs and connections.

-Discord isn’t an exception from this and can be prohibited from connecting to a voice channel, especially if it isn’t whitelisted, effectively causing the No Route error.
+Discord isn’t an exception when it comes to this.
+It can be prohibited from connecting to a voice channel, especially if it isn’t whitelisted, effectively causing the No Route error.

 To resolve this, load up your anti-virus software and whitelist Discord for outgoing connections.
 The steps to do this depend on the specific program, so consult official documentation for the right steps.

 You’ll also want to whitelist Discord in the Windows 10 firewall.
-Here’s how to do this:
+Here’s how you do that:

-- Click on the Windows Start menu then click on ”Settings’ represented by the cogwheel icon.
+- Click on the Windows Start menu and then click on “Settings,” represented by the cogwheel icon.

-- Click on ”Update & Security” among the opinions.
-It is the last one available.
+- Click on “Update & Security” among the options (it’s the last one available).